-Harvest time is here in my garden.
+Harvest time is here in my garden and with it thoughts come for how to preserve garden vegetables.
 I’ve kept up fairly well with my zucchini and tomatoes, but there’s a limit to how much one family can eat!
 There are easy ways to preserve garden vegetables for another time.
 And some of my ways are below!

 Too Many Strawberries?